energy-storage-analysis/LDES-Survey/README.md

- Energy Storage Material Capital Cost Analysis
+# Long-Duration Energy Storage Viability

-This repository contains the codes used to generate the dataset and figures associated with the "A Technoeconomic Survey of Long Duration Energy Storage Viability" Article.
+This repository contains the codes used to generate the dataset and figures associated with the "A Technoeconomic Survey of Long Duration Energy Storage Viability" Article, currently in submission.
 A brief overview of the work including interactive visualizations of the dataset formed in this repository can be found [here](https://energy-storage-analysis.github.io/LDES-Viability.html)

 The folder structure of the repository is outlined below.
 Most folders have README files that contain further information.